devjgm/papers/cpp_time_zone.md

 Note: This convenience syntax exists to shorten common code samples, and to select a generally good default for programmers when necessary.
-It is not an essential part of the Time Zone Library proposed in this paper.
+It is not an essential part of the Time-Zone Library proposed in this paper.

 ```cpp
 template <typename D>